opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/nexi/PAYMENT_PAGE/README.md

 ## Introduction ##

-This Postman Collection is helping with integrating Nexi into open payment framework(OPF).
+This Postman Collection aids in integrating Nexi into the Open Payment Framework (OPF).

-Currently, the integration temporarily supports:
+Currently, the integration supports:

 * Authorization of Nexi payments using the OPF "Payment Page" UX pattern
 * Refunds